telerik/kendo-ui-core/docs/aspnet-mvc/mvc-6/known-issues.md

 ---
 title: Known Issues
-page_title: Known issues when using Telerik UI for ASP.NET MVC in ASP.NET 5 and MVC 6
+page_title: Known Issues | Telerik UI for ASP.NET MVC 6
-description: Known issues when using Telerik UI for ASP.NET MVC in ASP.NET 5 and MVC 6
+description: "Read about known issues when using Telerik UI for ASP.NET MVC in ASP.NET 5 and MVC 6."
+slug: knownissues_aspnetmvc6_aspnetmvc
-position: 100
+position: 4
 ---

 # Known Issues

-This page contains a summary of all known issues with the Telerik UI for ASP.NET MVC version 6.
+This articles summarizes all known issues related to Telerik UI for ASP.NET MVC, version 6.

-Come back often for updates.
+> **Important**
+>

-> The ASP.NET 5 Framework is still actively developed.
+> The ASP.NET 5 Framework is still actively being developed.
 Tooling and APIs change frequently, often requiring extensive changes.

-## ASP.NET 5 / MVC 6 Framework
+## MVC 6 Framework

 - Data Tables are not supported.
-See [dotnet/corefx#1039](https://github.com/dotnet/corefx/issues/1039)
+For more information on this limitation, refer to [dotnet/corefx#1039](https://github.com/dotnet/corefx/issues/1039).
 - Localization resources are not supported.
-See [dotnet/coreclr#2007](https://github.com/dotnet/coreclr/issues/2007).
+For more information on this limitation, refer to [dotnet/coreclr#2007](https://github.com/dotnet/coreclr/issues/2007).

-## UI Helpers
+## HtmlHelpers

-### Common
+### Common Issues

 - Limited set of helpers.
 Interim releases will add more widgets.
-- Localization is work in progress.
-See [aspnet/Home/issues/1124](https://github.com/aspnet/Home/issues/1142) for a discussion.
+- Localization is a work in progress.For a discussion, refer to [aspnet/Home/issues/1124](https://github.com/aspnet/Home/issues/1142).
-- [Deferred()](/aspnet-mvc/fundamentals.html#deferred-initialization) can be invoked only as a last setting.
+- [`Deferred()`](/aspnet-mvc/fundamentals.html#deferred-initialization) can be invoked only as a last setting.

+###### Example

         @(Html.Kendo().NumericTextBox()
               .Name("age")